Healthdirect Free Australian health advice you can count on.

 • unsteadiness

-For most people, the benefits of treatment outweigh the risks of being on medication.
-However, if you or someone you know is considering treatment, ask the treating doctor:
+For most people, the benefits of treatment outweigh the risks of being on medicine.
+However, if you aren’t sure about taking medicines for bipolar disorder, here are some questions you might like to ask your doctor:

-• What are the benefits of bipolar disorder medication?
+• What are the benefits of medicines for bipolar disorder?

 • What are the side effects?